henrav/I0015N-LTUWebsite/README.md

-All code relevant to the email is in "Tests.java". (@BeforeAll at line 38) , (@AfterAll at line 50) and (@Test at line 198)
+All code relevant to the email is in "Test/Tests.java".

-To run this program you have to change the logindetails in "I0015N-LTUWebsite/src/LTUcredentials.json" to what ever works for you.
-The file you have to run is the following "I0015N-LTUWebsite/src/test/java/com/example/i0015nltuwebsite/PageTests/Tests.java"
+The file path for the credentials is currently set to "C\\temp\\ltu.json", which is specified in "Config/Config.java".

 to clarify what i wrote in the email: